the last tank

 Inspiration

 1st Tank Battalion was my home.
-I was an Electro-Optics Ordnance Repairman (MOS:2171) and worked in the the Battalion Armory.
+I was an Electro-Optics Ordnance Repairman (MOS:2171) and worked in the the Battalion Armory from March 2013 to February 2017.
 I don’t want to kid myself, there were plenty of bad days, weeks, and even months.
 There were long nights, heated disagreements, and stresses on running an armory safely and securely.
 However, there were also good times.
 There were lasting friendships, groomsmen at weddings, and shared memories on all the hardships endured together where you could only share a laugh at the absurdity of the situation you somehow found yourself in.
 At the end of it all, however, we called 1st Tanks “Home”.

-I left the Marine Corps in 2017 shortly before the Battalion was disbanded in the summer of 2021.
+I left the Marine Corps in 2017 as a Corporal (top row 3rd from left in the photo above) shortly before the Battalion was disbanded in the summer of 2021.
 We all had mixed feelings about it, but one thing we all shared was a sense of loss.
 1st Tanks was something that we had dedicated a significant part of our lives to and always ensured she was in good health and combat ready with a razor-sharp, sword.
+Her health was built only by sacrifices.
 To see her retired was something I never expected to see and left somewhat of a strange pain in my chest.